How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 Hydration

-Hydrate the dried carrots using roughly a 3-to-1 or 4-to-1 ratio of dehydrated rice to boiled water.
+Hydrate the dried carrots using roughly a 3-to-1 or 4-to-1 ratio of dehydrated carrots to boiled water.
 Plan on at least 15 to 20 minutes to fully hydrate.

 Weights, Measures, and Serving Sizes